 - 2018 Appointed to the Early Career Advisory Board of ACS Catalysis

-- 2017 Highlighted as an Emerging Investigator by the RSC journal, Green Chemistry
+- 2017 Emerging Investigator award by the RSC journal, Green Chemistry

 - 2015 Awarded Irvine Review Lectureship at the University of St. Andrews